-In this blog series, I will post interesting facts about the German language.
+I will post interesting facts about the German language in this blog series.
 In the first part, I explained why German is a more important language than many people would assume.
-Today, I will tell you why English and German are like estranged sisters.
+In this post, I will tell you why English and German are like estranged sisters.

 Mutter- mother